 How to frame your best shot

-Small tools like a laptop stand or tripod can help accomplish this, but you can also consider simply placing your camera on top of a stack of books or sitting on pillows to raise yourself up as Myriah did in this talk.
+Small tools like a laptop stand or tripod can help accomplish this, but you can also consider simply placing your camera on top of a stack of books or sitting on pillows to raise yourself up as one team member did in this example.

 You’ll also want to place yourself in the center of the frame, unless you’re presenting content on the screen simultaneously.

 Regardless of the option you choose, make sure your laptop or mobile device is level and steady.
 Shaky footage can be as distracting as poor audio or video quality.